warmcat/libwebsockets/minimal-examples/README.md

 vhost.
 For example many of the samples keep a linked-list head to a list of live pss in the vhd... that means it's cleanly a list of pss opened **on that vhost**.
-If another vhost has the protocol enabled, connections to that will point to a different vhd.
+If another vhost has the protocol enabled, connections to that will point to a different vhd, and the linked-list head on that vhd will only list connections to his vhost.

 The example "ws-server/minimal-ws-server-threads" demonstrates how to deliver external configuration data to a specific vhost + protocol